MetaSys-LISBP/PhysioFit/docs/installation.rst

 Alternatives & Updates
 ----------------------

-To install PhysioFit for the current user account only, run the following command:
+If you know that you do not have permission to install software system-wide, you can install PhysioFit into your user directory using the `--user` flag:

 .. code-block::

     pip install --user physiofit

-This will ensure that the package and dependencies are installed to your user's home directory instead of a system directory, which does not require any special privileges.
+This does not require any special privileges.

 Once the package is installed, you can update it using the following command: